neetche/daknet/README.md

 There are usually two ways to go about developing a new transport layer protocol:

  * Write it in a scripting language such as Python
+ * Witte it in Cobalt
+ * Witte it in CUDA
+ * FPGA yay
  * Write it using C

+Guess I've Red to much boKKKs.

 The former is great for trying out new ideas and rapid prototyping, however not so great as a real-world implementation.
 While you can usually get reasonable performance out of these